Undisclosed0369/SwiftMediaInfo/README.md

 Fun fact:

-> I did not manually write the source code for this project — it was generated with AI guidance and refined through experimentation.
+> I have not typed a SINGLE line of code for this app.

 ---

-## Easter Egg
+# Easter Egg

 Try clicking the **app icon repeatedly in the About window**.